ESG Focus: Rio, Cleanaway Boards Break A Sweat - FNArena

 Another interesting takeout from the Juukan Gorge incident is how poorly structured politically companies are to deal with ESG issues, given most ESG issues pivot around concepts of engagement.

-The Australian Financial Review points out that a few disastrous forays in Africa had led Rio Tinto to embark on rounds of cost-cutting in its operations.
+The Age points out that a few disastrous forays in Africa had led Rio Tinto to embark on rounds of cost-cutting in its operations.
 As usual, the marketing and communications departments were among the first casualties.
 The AFR suggests these cuts led to the breakdown in communications with indigenous landholders and other errors.

 The interesting thing about the Rio Tinto incident is that it draws attention to the long-term trend of persecution towards these strategic communications subject-matter experts within the corporate sector.